chrissysemens/radio-luxembourg/README.md

-# RadioLuxembourg [not supported]
+# RadioLuxembourg [Proof of concept]

-Angular project for creating shared sessions in Spotify using Firebase and Spotifi SDK and APIs.
+Angular project for creating shared sessions in Spotify using Firebase and Spotify Api.

-POC working (no UI).
-Ceased development after functioanlity released within Spotify.
+Development halted after functioanlity released within Spotify.
-Code retained for reference
+Code retained for reference.